Dinesh P

 Tax Obligations for Other Investment Types

-Apart from F&O trading, you may also engage in intra-day trading or make long-term or short-term investments.
-Each of these activities is taxed differently:- Intra-day Trading: This is considered a separate business activity.
-The income or loss from intra-day trading should be calculated separately from F&O trading and shown under Speculative business.
+Apart from F&O taxation of its income, you may also engage in intra-day trading or make long-term or short-term investments.
+Each of these activities is taxed differently as per the income tax on F&O trading in India:- Intra-day Trading: This is considered a separate business activity.
+The income or loss from intra-day trading should be calculated separately from F&O trading income tax and shown under Speculative business.

 - Short-term Trading: If you frequently trade in equity shares, the gains may be classified as either business income or capital gains, depending on the volume and frequency.
 Choosing the appropriate method and applying it consistently each year is important.